afrahman23/harmoni/routerosscript/ppp/README.md

 # Make your VPN customers comfortable ⚡️

-## Senario
+## Scenario
 📝 When you'll restrict access One client with another on a VPN dial, the simplest is to follow the dynamic nature of the `interfaces`, limiting based on the attributes of the VPN interface itself, in this case `l2tp-client`.

 # Goal ⚡️
-1. Allow access to certain IP addresses only, specific to the intranet sample : `host-subnet_clientA` : 10.200.16.2
+1. Allow access to certain IP addresses only, specific to the intranet.
+   - sample : `host-subnet_clientA` : 10.200.16.2
-2. Subnet allocation for each client. sample : `ip-pool_clientA` : 10.10.16.0/24
+2. Subnet allocation for each client.
+   - sample : `ip-pool_clientA` : 10.10.16.0/24

 <h2 align="center">